 Interesting idea!
 Although I think this idea needs developing further I understand the sentiment behind it.

 A degree in event management is worth nothing without experience (and lots of it).
 We were not allowed to progress into the last two years of the event management degree unless we had completed our year working in the events industry and I think this is so important.
-Unfortunately this element is no longer compulsory on most courses, mainly because there are not enough work placements available.
-Perhaps some of these hefty tuition fees could be used in this way though to support more work based learning?
+Unfortunately, this element is no longer compulsory on most courses, mainly because there are not enough work placements available but also because of the high tuition fees incurred, even when on a work placement and not at university.
+Perhaps some of these hefty tuition fees could be used in this way though to support more work-based learning?

 @KirstieMAllsopp There's more to university than getting a career, its a life experience.
 Not everything in life can be quantified fiscally.

 For me university was much more than just the course content, it was also moving away from home and growing up, combined with the opportunity to research and study a subject that I am passionate about to a higher level.
 Another sad fact about the high tuition fees though is that people are probably less likely to study away from home.
 I understand from university lecturers I know that many more students now choose to live at home with their parents and attend a local university rather than leaving home.
 To me, this is a real shame

 If you are currently studying event management or have recently graduated I imagine that tweets from such a high profile TV personality seem pretty damning.
 All I can say is hold your head up and don’t ever give up.
 It’s not going to be easy but you can succeed.

 Please note these thoughts are not endorsing/specific to any event management degree.

 I studied at Leeds Metropolitan University (now known as Leeds Beckett University) but I graduated a long time ago and I set up my own event management company in 2004.